-All the aquatic mammals' adaptations to life in the water - breathing, moving, staying warm and making sense of the environment - come together in their diving behaviour, and the diving abilities of marine mammals are truly awe-inspiring.
-The elephant seal, for example [p.
-192], makes repetitive, long-duration dives and some 80-95% of its time at sea is spent submerged.
+The elephant seal (Figure 15(a)) makes repetitive, long-duration dives and some 80-95% of its time at sea is spent submerged.
 Its dives are of about 20 minutes duration on average, and the intervals at the surface are seldom more than about two minutes.
 This pattern is repeated almost continuously for between two and eight months.
-Such abilities are especially useful for those seals that often travel long distances under ice from one breathing hole to another - the Arctic-dwelling ringed seal shown in the TV programme at 18.59 is one such example and its Antarctic counterpart, the Weddell seal, is another.
-The sperm whale routinely swims down to depths in excess of 1000 m to hunt giant squid and can stay submerged for over an hour.
+Such abilities are especially useful for those seals that often travel long distances under ice from one breathing hole to another - the Arctic-dwelling ringed seal is one such example and its Antarctic counterpart, the Weddell seal is another.
+The sperm whale (Figure 15(b)) routinely swims down to depths in excess of 1000 m to hunt giant squid and can stay submerged for over an hour.